lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-Index-nested-documents-Solr-8.markdown

 ```

 #### Index nested document
 Let’s walkthrough an example of Ocean solr collection.
 There are a lot of species in the ocean such fish, lobster, shrimp, crab....
-Of course, you could group all these species and put all of them into one single nested document list in solr but we want to keep data structure cleaner.
+Of course, you could group all these species and put all of them in one single nested document list in solr but we want to keep data structure cleaner.

 This query will index an ocean with 2 species: crab and fishe.
 Remember that `id` is required for both parent and nested documents.
 Do not use the same `id` in parent root document and a child document, and do not use the same child document id across relationships.
 This will violate integrity that solr expects (more details [here](https://lucene.apache.org/solr/guide/8_0/indexing-nested-documents.html#important-maintaining-integrity-with-updates-and-deletes)).